How to handle culture shock way before moving to Costa Rica

 The more you fart, the better you feel

 So let’s eat beans with every meal

-I still hate rice and beans, not only at breakfast but at any hour.
-Your other choice is to have toast and eggs, whichever way you like them.
-The fruits in Costa Rica are also incredibly good, so you won’t’ starve to death when starting your day.
+I’m still not too fond of rice and beans, and they’ll feed it to you not only at breakfast but at any hour.
+So if you’re not ready for rice and beans, your other choice is to have toast and eggs, whichever way you like them.
+The fruits in Costa Rica are also delicious, so you won’t’ starve to death when starting your day.

-You really need to learn how to stand in line if you plan to live in Costa Rica.
-There are lines in banks, at every governmental office and even at the gas station when gas prices go up.
-We have lines at the grocery store because they open up only 2 check-out lanes out of 12.
-We have also lines at the toll on highway 27, mostly at peak hours.
+If you plan to live in Costa Rica, you need to learn how to wait in line.
+There are lines in banks, at every governmental office, and even at the gas station when gas prices go up.
+We have lines at the grocery store because they open up only two check-out lanes out of 12.

 Standing in line teaches patience, of which you probably have very little.
 Well, I got news for you: learn how to stand in line.